 The Clean Challenge

-Do you drive a minivan?
+Do you drive an Atlas, Golf Or Jetta?
 There are a lot of nooks, crannies, compartments, and spaces that get jammed up with whatever kids can stow.
 Rocks, bottles, pacifiers, bags, shoes, crayons, anything might happen to pop into your in-vehicle treasure hunt.

-Jeeps have a nice cargo area, so of course, a lot of us just use that to toss and forget but that eats up that precious cargo space.
+All of these have nice cargo areas, so of course, a lot of us just use that to toss and forget but that eats up that precious cargo space.
 Golf clubs to tennis gear, hockey bags, unused layers of clothing from excursions, what are you guilty of chucking back there?

 Having yet another space to maintain is hardly exciting, but it must be done.
 When you pick the kids up at school, backpacks often just get tossed into the cargo space.
 Can you easily use your cargo space/trunk area?
 If not you need to dismantle and redo.